Skip to content

 The Valle d'Aosta DOC encompasses a variety of wine styles and is further divided into several sub-zones, each with its characteristic wine style based on the local grape varieties.

-Valle d'Aosta DOC (or Valle d'Aosta DOP): The overarching denomination for wines from the Aosta Valley, which includes various sub-categories based on grape variety and/or production area.
+Valle d'Aosta DOC (or Valle d'Aosta DOP) is the overarching denomination for wines from the Aosta Valley, and includes sub-categories based on grape variety and/or production area.

 • Arnad-Montjovet: Known for red wines with Nebbiolo (locally known as Picotendro).